-Fax Machines Illegal in Garbage & Drains E-Waste Junk Pickup Never Throw in the Trash Fax machines are made with metals that are toxic to the environment when not properly processed, so don’t throw them in the trash.
+Fax Machines Illegal in Garbage, Recycling & Drains E-Waste Fax machines are e-waste that can be disposed of through the County Household Hazardous Waste Program.
+Consider donating serviceable fax machines.
+Never Throw in the Garbage Fax machines are made with metals that are toxic to the environment when not properly processed, so don’t throw them in the garbage.
 Ways to Reduce Send a Fax Electronically Instead of buying a fax machine, send and receive your faxes online with a service like MyFax or eFax for a monthly fee.
 Opt Out of Junk Faxes If you receive junk faxes from solicitors, opt out of receiving them.
 By law, companies that send junk faxes must include contact information so the recipient can opt out.
 To learn more, check out this FCC guide.
 Use Both Sides of the Paper Create a pile of paper that’s been used on one side next to your fax machine and use it to send faxes.
-Buy a Used or Quality Fax Machine Look into purchasing a used fax machine that’s in good condition, or buy a fax machine that’s high quality and will last.
-Both of these options are better for the environment than buying a new piece of equipment that will soon have to be replaced.
+Buy Used or High Quality Look into purchasing a used fax machine that’s in good condition, or buy a fax machine that’s high quality and will last a long time.
+Both of these options are better for the environment.
 Did You Know?
 The Problem of E-Waste E-waste is a dangerous business in India and China, where e-waste recycling plants release toxic chemicals into the air and cause health problems for recycling workers.
 To learn more about e-waste, check out The Story of Stuff Project.